 Video stabilization is very good.
 You can find a sample, with the Super steady mode turned on, in the clip below:

-The selfie camera has received a welcome upgrade this year, and it produces sharper images, including in low-light conditions.
+The selfie camera has received a welcome upgrade this year, which results in sharper images, including in low-light conditions.

 The camera experience on the Samsung Galaxy S23 Plus is great in all lighting conditions.
 Night mode works even better than on the Galaxy S22+, the Camera app is a pleasure to use, and the new Exper RAW app will be appreciated by users who are into professional photography.